Sodium fluoride lozenges

 Brand Name: Lozi-Flur

-Sodium fluoride lozenges is used for:
+Sodium fluoride lozenges are used for:

 Preventing cavities in adults and children older than 6 years old when the amount of fluoride in the water supply is too low.